 - post-production stage: video editing, adding sounds, music, and voice-over etc.

-User and market research is an essential stage of the creative since it’s an effective way to gather the core information about the target audience including their age, preferences, and goals.
+User and market research is an essential stage of the creative process since it’s an effective way to gather the core information about the target audience including their age, preferences, and goals.
 Moreover, market research helps to analyze competitors and create a product which will stand out the crowd.
 The research stage can be done beforehand by a client or by a designer as a part of a project.
 In our case, the client supplied our team with all the needed information.

 The client came to us with the ready-made script.
 It was quite a basic description containing preferred timing of the video, general description of the scenes and their sequence.
 However, before the creative team went to the production stage, graphic designers created a storyboard.